 - The audio accompanying those images.

 Therefore, there is a distinction between the format of the codec used to encode each of these individual items as well as the format of the container meant to package it all together.
 Container and codec support is browser dependent, with the latest generation of codecs attempting to provide even better video compression with less quality loss.

 MP4 is not only the most widely supported container format, but also supports the largest number of codecs, so it is the default option for containers.
 The situation for audio codecs is similar, with

-AAC being the default due to its good compression and wide spread use.
-For video codecs there are two main options:
+AAC being the default due to its good compression and widespread use.
+For video codecs, there are two main options or media stacks:

 |Container Format||Video Codec||Audio Codec||Use Case|